 WHA 50.29 called for the elimination of LF as a public health problem.
 An estimated 51.4 million people were infected with LF as of 2018 (2), a significant reduction since WHO launched the Global Programme to Eliminate Lymphatic Filariasis (GPELF).
-GPELF aims to interrupt transmission and prevent new disease through the WHO recommended strategy of mass drug administration (MDA) using combination regimens of the three medicines currently available for treatment: diethylcarbamazine (DEC), albendazole, and ivermectin.
-MDA drugs used currently can prevent the vector-borne transmission for several months by killing mainly the microfilariae.
-However, the adult worms often remain viable after treatment and can reproduce new microfilariae prior to the next annual MDA.
-Therefore, several years of MDA have been required with previous regimens to reduce infection to below elimination thresholds.
+GPELF aims to interrupt transmission and prevent new disease through the WHO recommended strategy of mass drug administration (MDA).
+All but 3 of the 72 endemic countries have established national LF elimination programmes and implemented MDA (3).
+Currently, 23 of 72 endemic countries have reduced infection levels below target thresholds and no longer require MDA nationally.
+WHO has acknowledged 17 of these 23 countries for meeting the criteria for achieving elimination of LF as a public health problem.